18 January 2022

 About the Author:

-Adrienne is the owner and founder of About Murals.
-Her work has been featured on Cityline, HGTV, The DIY Network, CTV Life and The Toronto Sun.
-She enjoys writing about trends in wallpaper murals and creating videos teaching DIYers how to hang wallpaper.
-You can reach her at adrienne@aboutmurals.ca.
+Adrienne is the owner and lead installer at About Murals, a Canadian wallpaper mural company specializing in commercial and residential spaces.
+Her work has been featured on Cityline, HGTV, The DIY Network, CTV and The Toronto Sun.
+She enjoys sharing design advice, real wallpaper examples, and practical installation tips based on hands-on project experience.

 Leave a Reply